EMPZsolt/my-fifth-project/README.md

 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

+Note on the initial upload attempt:<br>
+During the initial upload attempt, we encountered issues due to the size of the application, significantly exceeding the upload limit (500M).
+To address this, several steps were taken.
+Firstly, I reduced the image database resolution from 256x256 pixels to 200x200 pixels, aiming to minimize the degradation in image quality.
+Subsequently, I cleared the Heroku cache, and finally, I divided the application into development versions of the model, retaining only the necessary version while adding the rest to the .slugignore file.
+This effectively addressed the problem arising from the application's size.

+I would also note it here that an application error occurred during the upload process:<br>
+During my attempts to predict the presence of diseases on cherry leaves using the model, I encountered incorrect results.
+The model indicated the presence of disease when the leaf was healthy, and vice versa.
+The root cause of the problem was the target_map dictionary used during model predictions, where 'Healthy' and 'Infected' classes were incorrectly labeled.
+To address this, I reversed these classes in the target_map dictionary to ensure the model interprets predictions correctly.

 ### Fork Repository
 To fork the repository, perform the following steps: